Door-to-door Canvassing Guide - Safety During Canvassing

 During political canvassing, people who strongly support an issue or a cause try to persuade the residencies to support the said cause or issue.
 Ordinarily, a conversation between the two actors can become heated.
 As a canvasser, you should never quarrel with the resident.
 Moreover, if a resident starts the squabble, you must immediately walk away.

-The reason individuals execute door-to-door canvassing is generating an opportunity for the canvassers to change people’s impression of an issue or a candidate.
+The reason individuals execute door-to-door canvassing is to generate an opportunity for the canvassers to change people’s impression of an issue or a candidate.
 Squabbling with residents will not help in changing their minds, but will fuel their judgment.
-This is perhaps the biggest misconception in politics that loud and argumentative style of debate can change the voters’ assessment.
+This is perhaps the biggest misconception in politics that a loud and argumentative style of debate can change the voters’ assessment.
 Instead, it only creates pressure.

 - Spend 2 minutes at most at someone’s door

-To some it might sound astonishing, but the longer you stay at someone’s door, the more likely you are to get in danger.
-Sometimes, when you initiate a conversation with the residents at their porch, a group of people may start surrounding the area after several minutes.
+To some, it might sound astonishing, but the longer you stay at someone’s door, the more likely you are to get in danger.
+Sometimes, when you initiate a conversation with the residents on their porch, a group of people may start surrounding the area after several minutes.
 If the group has hostile intentions, you may be in danger.